Being chronically tired limits recovery.

 4) Check your water and caffeine intake

 Simply put, everything within our body relies on water.
-In the EDSer, low water intake can contribute to gastro issues and drive inflammation in an already prone system.
+In the person with hEDS, low water intake can contribute to gastro issues and drive inflammation in an already prone system.
 Relying solely on food intake for water is unwise as was suggested by the study referenced in Dr. Heidi Collins’ talk.
-While it is recognized that the 8 glasses rule is inaccurate, denying the need for additional water outside of food may be misconstrued in a population suffering from comorbidities that add stress on metabolic processes.
+While it is recognized that the 8 glasses rule is inaccurate, denying the need for additional water outside of food may be misconstrued in a population suffering from comorbidities such as POTS and MCAS that add stress on metabolic processes.
 If your body is working hard to digest, move, and live, it’s likely in your best interest to tune into thirst signals and drink some water.
-As a guide, if you’re forcing water down, you’re probably overdoing it; research published in 2016 showed we have a natural swallowing inhibition to consider.
+As a guide, if you’re forcing water down after having consumed a fair bit, you’re probably overdoing it; research published in 2016 showed we have a natural swallowing inhibition to consider.

-On that note, the tendency for many sleep-deprived or low energy people is to have caffeine at all hours.
+On that note, the tendency for many sleep-deprived or low energy people is to have caffeine at all hours (coffee, black tea, green teat).
 If you suffer from insomnia, high stress, and experience high levels of body tension, avoid all caffeine- from coffee or tea- after 9am.
 Using it to combat fatigue in the day only serves to run systems down.

 1. Avoid all caffeine (if you do consume any), after 9am or try going without altogether for a week at minimum.